MizaruIT/BREAKADAY_BASH/README.md

  	- [ ] Implement others exploits
  	- [ ] Verify that the exploitations for each implemented vulnerabilities are working (especially the shellcode generation + reverse shell)
 - [ ] Improve bash script
+- [ ] Docker part
+	- [ ] Add docker explanation on the README.md
+	- [ ] Add the commands in history with add-command + add-history

 ## 👥 Contact <a name="contact"/>
 - Twitter: @MizaruIT (https://twitter.com/MizaruIT)